BEFORE DAWN BREAKS

 (Katherine shakes her head.)

-KATHERINE CAREY: You will not make me change my mind.
+You will not make me change my mind.
 I am of your close blood; I will not fail you, or make you ashamed.
 (She laughs a little.)
 Forgive me, I cannot lie and say I’ll not weep tomorrow; I pray to God to be brave.
-(She knots her hands before her, staring out to space.)
+(BEAT).
 I pray God to honour you and promise to be a true witness to your unjust, cruel death.

 (Margaret gets up and pours water into a goblet.
 She puts her hand on Anne’s shoulder.
 Anne ceases laughing and looks up.
 Margaret puts the goblet into Anne’s hand.)